Animal Bones and Archaeology - Recovery to archive

 - Supplement 3: Processing animal bone assemblages (poster)

-- Part 1: Introduction to animal bones from archaeological sites
+- 1: Introduction to animal bones from archaeological sites

-- Part II: Planning for animal bones in archaeology
+- 2: Planning for animal bones in archaeology

-- Part III: Best practice for implementing excavation and post-excavation procedures
+- 3: Best practice for implementing excavation and post-excavation procedures

 - Appendix 2: Assessment and analysis information checklist